Rudolf Meidner: Biography

-In 1937, Meidner married Ella Jörgenssen and became a citizen of Sweden in 1943.
+In 1937, Meidner married Ella Jörgenssen and he became a Swedish citizen in 1943.

 Meidner was an economist and the developer of the employee funds plan proposed by the Swedish Trade Union Confederation in the 1970s.
 He studied under the economist and Nobel Prize laureate Gunnar Myrdal.
 He got his Doctor of Philosophy degree in 1954 with a dissertation labeled Swedish Labour Market at Full Employment.
 He spent most of his work life at the Swedish Trade Union Confederation as a researcher.

 Meidner was awarded the Illis quorum by the Swedish government in 1997.

 Meidner died on 9 December 2005 in Lidingö, aged 91.